gilzoide/unity-update-manager/README.md

   Remember to unregister the objects with `IJobUpdatable.UnregisterInManager` or `ITransformJobUpdatable.UnregisterInManager` when necessary.
 - Inherit `AJobBehaviour<MyIUpdateTransformJobStruct>` to automatically register/unregister MonoBehaviours in `UpdateTransformJobManager<MyIUpdateTransformJobStruct>` in their `OnEnable`/`OnDisable` messages
-- Burst compilation is supported by implementing `IJobUpdatable<MyIUpdateJobStruct, BurstUpdateJob<MyIUpdateJobStruct>>` or `ITransformJobUpdatable<MyIUpdateTransformJobStruct, BurstUpdateTransformJob<MyIUpdateTransformJobStruct>>`.
+- Burst compilation is supported, but you have to explicitly use the concrete types `UpdateJob<MyIUpdateJobStruct>` or `UpdateTransformJob<MyIUpdateTransformJobStruct>` anywhere in compiled code.

-  MonoBehaviours inheriting `AJobBehaviour<MyIUpdateTransformJobStruct, BurstUpdateTransformJob<MyIUpdateTransformJobStruct>>` are also Burst compiled.
+  An easy way for that is to implement `IJobUpdatable<MyIUpdateJobStruct, UpdateJob<MyIUpdateJobStruct>>`/`ITransformJobUpdatable<MyIUpdateTransformJobStruct, UpdateTransformJob<MyIUpdateTransformJobStruct>>` or inherit `AJobBehaviour<MyIUpdateTransformJobStruct, UpdateTransformJob<MyIUpdateTransformJobStruct>>`.
 - `UpdateJobTime` class with information from Unity's `Time` class that you can access from within jobs (`deltaTime`, `time`, etc...)
 - Configurable job batch size using `[JobBatchSize(...)]` attribute in job structs.
   This is ignored in read-write transform jobs.